AmaanUsmani/AmaanUsmani/README.md

 - 🔭 I’m currently working on **MERN stack development skills.**

-- 🌱 I recently graduated from **Heriot-watt University Dubai with a BSc.
-Computer Science (Hons.)
-Degree**
+- 🌱 I recently graduated from **Heriot-watt University Dubai with a BSc.(Hons.) in Computer Science (Artificial Intelligence) Degree**

 - 🤝 I’m looking to improve/work on **Machine Learning, Mobile app development and UI/UX skills in the future.**